 The Operations Division is responsible for road, facilities, utility, fleet, and equipment maintenance.
 In addition, this division operates and maintains the City’s Water Treatment Plant, the City’s Street Sweeping Program, and the Graffiti and Pothole Hotline and responses.

-The Support Services Division supports the above divisions primarily in the areas of office support, finance, budget, and human resources coordination.
+The Business and Customer Support Division provides support for the above divisions primarily in the areas of office support, finance, budget, and human resources coordination.